The Jacksonville Shipyard Sirens

 Until the flame turned blue.

-Not pale blue like a hot tip, but electric—unnatural.
+Not the pale blue of a hot tip, but an electric, unnatural blue that seemed to hang in the air.
 The torch sputtered.
-The steel hummed.
+The steel began to hum under his gloves.

 And then he heard it.

 Luis dropped the torch.
-When he looked up, the seam was finished.
-Perfect.
-Seamless.
-Burned into the panel beside it was a shape: a face, eyes closed, mouth open—not screaming, but singing.
+When he looked up, the seam was finished—perfect, seamless.
+Burned into the panel beside it was an impression: a face, eyes closed, mouth open—not in terror, but mid-song.

 The Battle for Jacksonville’s Soul